codeforkjeff/covid-19-stats/README.md

 # How to Run This

-Setup a BigQuery instance.
+Create a BigQuery project.
 Create a service account for it and put the credentials in a file named `service-account.json` in this directory.

+Update `profiles.yml` with information about your BigQuery project.

 (Re)build the image using the Dockerfile: